Tuesday, November 28, 2006

-What do you think about the new film promotion ideas like online games?
+What do you think about the new film promotion ideas

 With new technology coming in and new inventions coming up obviously the marketing strategy has changed.
 How to present them and to make sure that a large number of people come in to watch films are made and every possible effort that goes into doing that.
 We are in a world where technology has progressed to a stage where you can access information and play games on mobile phones.
 If that promotes your film and you get more people to come and watch your movie then I think it's wonderful.

 Baabul is the story of rehabilitation of a young widow.
 A young girl in an accident and fate of fortune loses her husband.
 She is given an opportunity to relive her life on her own.
 I play a father who has lost his own son yet makes an every effort to see her happy.
 She is young and her entire life will get ruined if she doesn't re-establish herself.
 He actually goes out, finds a mate for her and gives her a new life.